There are a lot of Emergency Communications Electronics available for the paddler

 - Batteries will need to be replaced after 5-6 years, which may run around $150.00.

 These relatively inexpensive devices broadcast to commercial satellites rather than government SAR satellites.
 The signal is sent to a commercially funded Emergency Response Center, which will then alert the appropriate SAR rescue agencies worldwide.
-The huge advantage that these clever little devices offer beyond sending distress calls, is they allow communication from pretty much anywhere in the world.
+The huge advantage these clever little devices offer beyond sending distress calls, is they allow communication from pretty much anywhere in the world.
 This provides a whole new level of security and peace of mind not only for the adventurer but for their loved ones left at home.

 - The advantage satellite communicators have that PLBs don’t, is that you can email or text messages to advise of your location, or you can send an email to designated people in situations where you need to be bailed out, but really don’t need to instigate a full-scale emergency response.